raveeshbhalla/proteus/README.md

 # Proteus
 A quick and simple way to paint your Drawables the color you want

+#### Important: v1.0.2 expects black drawables (instead of white from before).
+This was done to work better with the Vector Assets importing tool in Android Studio, which colors imported SVGs black by default.

 # How it works
 Proteus comes with a custom ImageView and an ImageButton.
 Simply use that in your XML files, and set the "app:paint" data as per your requirements.
 For example